An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Abstract

 \section{Abstract}

 This manuscript presents an efficient solver for the linear system that arises from the Hierarchical Poincar\'e-Steklov (HPS) discretization of three dimensional variable coefficient Helmholtz problems.
 Previous work on the HPS method has tied it with a direct solver.
 This work is the first efficient iterative solver for the linear system that results from the HPS discretization.
-The solution technique utilizes \texttt{GMRES} coupled with an exact block-Jacobi preconditioner.
-The construction of the block-Jacobi preconditioner involves two nested local solves that are accelerated by local homogenization.
-The local nature of the discretization and preconditioner naturally yield matrix-free application of the linear system.
-A distributed memory implementation allows the solution technique to tackle problems approximately $50$ wavelengths in each direction requiring more than a billion unknowns to get approximately 7 digits of accuracy in less than an hour.
-Additional numerical results illustrate the performance of the solution technique.
+The solution technique utilizes \texttt{GMRES} coupled with a locally homogenized block-Jacobi preconditioner.
+The local nature of the discretization and preconditioner naturally yield the matrix-free application of the linear system.
+Numerical results illustrate the performance of the solution technique.
+This includes an experiment where a problem approximately $100$ wavelengths in each direction that requires more than a billion unknowns to achieve approximately 4 digits of accuracy takes less than $20$ minutes to solve.

 \textbf{Key words.} Helmholtz, HPS, block-Jacobi, Domain Decomposition, Poincar\'e-Steklov, GMRES.

 \textbf{AMS subject classifications.} 65N22, 65N35, 65N55, 65F05